ARMmbed/mbed-os-example-blockdevice/README.md

 #### Building and running

 1. Connect a USB cable between the USB port on the board and the host computer.
-1. Run the following command to build the example project and program the microcontroller flash memory:
+1. Run the following command to build the example project, program the microcontroller flash memory, and open a serial terminal:

     ```bash
-    mbed compile -m <TARGET> -t <TOOLCHAIN> --flash
+    mbed compile -m <TARGET> -t <TOOLCHAIN> --flash --sterm
     ```

-Your PC may take a few minutes to compile your code.

 Alternatively, you can manually copy the binary to the board, which you mount on the host computer over USB.
 The binary is located at `./BUILD/<TARGET>/<TOOLCHAIN>/mbed-os-example-blockdevice.bin`.

-Depending on the target, you can build the example project with the `GCC_ARM`, or `ARM` toolchain.
+Depending on the target, you can build the example project with different toolchains.
 Run the command below to determine which toolchain supports your target:
 ```bash
 mbed compile -S
 ```
-Once you have programmed your board, open the UART of the board in your preferred UART viewing program.
-To launch the serial console provided by Mbed, run the command `mbedtools sterm`.
-If you don't see any output in the console press the reset button to restart the program.
+Once you have programmed your board, the command line tool should launch a serial console where you will see the applications output.
+If you don't see anything in the console, restart the program by pressing the reset button on your board.

 **Note:** The default serial port baud rate is 9600 bit/s.